 The Federal Government has been a lot more prominent in the lives of most Australians over the past two years of the pandemic.
-The daily press conferences, roll out of stimulus packages and other announcements and policies have impacted many areas of life.
-For boat owners, some of the restrictions introduced had a direct effect of when and how recreational vessels could be used.
+The daily press conferences, rollout of stimulus packages and other announcements and policies have impacted many areas of life.
+For boat owners, some of the restrictions introduced had a direct effect on when and how recreational vessels could be used.

-- Boat owners with existing marine finance will not have their loan impacted by any change in government.
+- Boat owners with existing marine finance will not have their loans impacted by any change in government.

-- The range of boat loans available – Secured Boat Loan and Unsecured Personal Loan, remain completely unchanged.
+- The range of boat loans available – Secured Boat Financing and Unsecured Personal Loans, remain completely unchanged.

-- The cash rate which affects lending rates is set by the Reserve Bank of Australia not the Government or a government department.
+- The cash rate that affects lending rates is set by the Reserve Bank of Australia, not the Government or a government department.

 Establishing Interest Rates

 The Reserve Bank of Australia, RBA, is Australia’s central bank and establishes monetary policy.
 Monetary policy includes setting the cash rate which is essentially a base rate from which banks and lenders establish their lending rates.

 The RBA is completely independent.
 It is not directed by the government of the day.
 But, as noted above, it does act based on economic conditions which can be created or affected by the policies introduced by a government through fiscal policy.

 Economic conditions are also impacted by global issues.
 This is particularly evident with ongoing issues from the pandemic, supply delays, the war in Ukraine and other events.
 These have been noted by the RBA in recent Board meeting statements.